Amit-Verma5262/Promptify/README.md

 # Promptify

-Promptify is an open-source AI prompting tool designed for users to discover, create, and share creative prompts.
+Promptify is a prompting tool designed for users to discover, create, and share creative prompts.
 This application harnesses the power of AI to help users generate unique and innovative prompts for various use cases.

 ## Features